CodeYourFuture/syllabus-archive/git/week-1/lesson.md

 ---

+## Setup

+It is important that all of the attendees have access to the CodeYourFuture Github Teams.
+Make sure that they have all been added and if they haven't add them.

 ## What is the problem?

 When programmers work together it can be hard to stay in sync.
 This can be demonstrated by: